pantheon-systems/documentation/source/docs/articles/sites/code/using-sendgrid-to-deliver-email-with-wordpress-and-drupal.md

 ## <a name="deliverability"></a>Checking Deliverability in SendGrid
 For testing purposes, your first few deliveries should be to email addresses that you control directly.
 You can track and measure unique aspects of mail behaviors from within your site's SendGrid account, which should be monitored regularly.

-First, log into [SendGrid](https://sendgrid.com/marketing/login) and select Email Activity from within the site navigation.
+First, log into [SendGrid](https://sendgrid.com/marketing/login) and select **Email Activity**.

 ![SendGrid logged in user navigation](/source/docs/assets/images/sendgrid-user-navbar.png)​

 You will be taken to a page with a simple form marked Search by email.
-Enter the email address desired for the inquiry, and click the Search button.
+Enter the email address, and click **Search**.
 SendGrid will search through your mail queue for any messages sent to that address.
-For additional search parameters, select the Search Options link to the right of the Search button.
+For additional search parameters, select the **Search Options** link.

 ![SendGrid email search options](/source/docs/assets/images/sendgrid-search-options.png)​

-You can explore the Statistics and Email Reports links from within your site's account to gain insight into email activity, statistics on email clients, and much more.
+You can explore the Statistics and Email Reports from within your site's account to gain insight into email activity, statistics on email clients, and much more.

 ## Congratulations!